barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 \- Does an enlightened person fall under the law of cause and effect or not?
 \- _"Just do good, don't ask about the road ahead."_ [The Book of Serenity, Case 8, added sayings]

+## Closing notes

+How could one even formulate an answer?
+If one did, and if it was wrong, then they would be reborn as a fox.
+If one did, and if it was right, what would happen then?

+Would enlightenment happen?
+If there is no evasion, then nothing would happen.
+Cause and effect.
+What is the answer that has no effect?

+Would that one be able to answer the question once more?
+What between one answer (wrong), and the other?
+What between one answer (right) and the other?
+How can it be once more, if it has no effect?

+What is "happen"?
+Cause, effect, cause and effect.
+What's "and"?
+"I, **and** the great earth and beings, simultaneously achieve the way".

+Closing, for now.